spacecraft-digital/jiri/docs/developing-jiri.md

 A user's message will be handled by the first action to return true to its `test()` method.

+In Debug Mode, Action modules (i.e. src/actions/FooAction.coffee) are reloaded on each incoming message, so you don't need to restart Jiri to test a change to these files.

 ## Config
 Config is defined in config.coffee.
 When running Jiri in `debug mode`, any config in `config-dev.coffee` will override anything in config.coffee